 Cash and marketable securities are held for general operating purposes, and for the future use in missions' projects, including the future salaries of missionaries.
+The organization's policy is to present petty cash and bank balances under cash and bank.
 Cash and marketable securities for general operating purposes are as follows: